 Model Type: Set the model-type available options are Heli and Plane.
 Helicopter models have an additional configuration page that can be accessed by clicking the Model type.
-The options for SwashType are identical to the ones in 8.8.5 Swash Configuration.
+These options are detailed in section 8.8.5 Swash Configuration.

 If you switch to model type Plane this will change the Mixer GUI to Advanced automatically because the Standard GUI only supports helicopters.